 Donna and Larry are two of the dedicated volunteers who help make the market possible.
 The banner above lists all our generous sponsors.

 Here’s a list of scheduled vendors and their products for the week:

-Udder Merry Mac will be here this week with his great selection of lettuces, basil, English cukes, and other great hydro produce.
+Udder Merry Mac will have Ray at the booth with his great lettuces, herbs, raspberries, and other goodies.

 Hope to see you at the MGM located at the Saint James Episcopal Church located in Mansfield, Pa. on Wellsboro Street, one block east of the downtown light.
 Look for our signs.